shaloo/docs.arcana/docs/support/index.md

 # Support

-???+ an-abstract "Try Arcabot!"
+???+ an-abstract "Did you try Arcabot?"

-       *Get instant answers to your Arcana related queries and tips to explore related topics.*

-       Click on the 'Arcabot' icon at the bottom right of this page* and start a conversation 💬.
+     Click the icon at the bottom right of this page, *state your question* and get instant response from **Arcabot**.

 ## Contact Us